ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Network elements can monitor and apply limits to send rates using time period of at least 67 seconds.

-The choice of 67 seconds aims is a compromise between competing interests.
+The choice of 67 seconds is a compromise between competing interests.
 Longer periods allow applications more flexibility in terms of how to allocate bandwidth over time.
 Shorter periods allow networks to administer policies more tightly.